starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/unit_tests.rst

         pip install pytest pytest-asyncio

-Next we will write a unit test for the contract from :ref:`first_contract`.
+Next, we will write a unit test for the contract from :ref:`first_contract`.
 Create a file named ``contract.cairo`` and copy the contract code into it.

 Now, copy the following code into a python file named ``contract_test.py``: